Helping separated couples resolve properaty disputes with the assistance of lawyers.

-The process and length of property mediation varies according to your circumstances.
-Property mediation is usually completed in one or two sessions, each of which lasts approximately three hours.
+The process and length of legally-assisted property mediation varies according to your circumstances.
+It is usually completed in one session, which lasts approximately three hours.

 Each client is responsible for payment of his or her own lawyer's fees.

-Contact us to learn more about property mediation and discuss whether the service can help you.
+Contact us to learn about this legally-assisted property mediation and discuss whether the service can help you.